High-availability Seamless Redundancy

 Step 1

-To clear all dynamic entries in the node table, enter the following command: clear hsr node-table
+To clear all dynamic entries in the node table, enter this command: clear hsr node-table

 Step 2

-To clear all dynamic entries in the VDAN table, enter the following command; clear hsr vdan-table
+To clear all dynamic entries in the VDAN table, enter this command: clear hsr vdan-table

 Command